Woman arrested in fatal stabbing of young father on Malibu beach

 A woman was arrested Thursday in connection to the stabbing death of a young father on a Malibu beach.

-The Los Angeles County Sheriff’s Department did not name the woman, but the victim’s mother told NBC4 she is her son’s ex-wife.
+The Los Angeles County Sheriff’s Department did not name the woman, but the victim’s mother told NBC4 she is her son’s estranged wife.
 The woman is expected to be charged Friday.

 Emmanuel Baltazar, 21, was found dead near a lifeguard tower on Las Tunas Beach, just before midnight Aug.
 23 in Malibu.
 The sheriff’s department said the killing apparently stemmed from a domestic dispute.